jckantor/cbe30338-book/_build/html/_sources/Readme.md

 **Office:** 257 Nieuwland Hall

-**Virtual Office Hours:** Mondays, 11 am - 1:30 pm on Zoom, or by appointment.
-In-person office hours may be offered later in the semester after the current COVID outbreak has subsided.
+**Virtual Office Hours:** Wednesdays, 11 am - 1:30 pm on Zoom, or by appointment.
+In-person office hours will be offered after the current COVID outbreak has subsided.